Jade010/Python/Restaurant Picker App/README.md

 # Restaurant Picker App

 ## Overview
 I love food and I can also be very indecisive about what I want to eat, usually this ends with my partner choosing for me.
 To solve this, I built a Python app to do it for me.
 This restaurant randomizer utilizes a samll restaurant dataset that I created in Excel.
-The app is able to filter by city and cuisine, previews options, and randomly selects a restaurant based on what I'm craving.
+The app is able to filter by city and restaurant type, previews options, and randomly selects a restaurant based on what I'm craving.
 Built with tkinter, pandas, and ttkbootstrap, with input validation and error handling.

 ## Features
 * Import restaurant data from Excel files (.xlsx, .xls)
-* Dynamic filtering by:
+* Dynamic filtering by city and restaurant type

-  * City
-  * Restaurant type (cuisine)
 * Interactive table display of filtered results
 * Random restaurant selection with animated UI feedback
-* Clean, modern interface using ttkbootstrap

 ## File Structure